c4s4/cheeseshop/README.md

 To generate a key, you can use openssl as follows:

-    openssl genrsa -out cheeseshop-key.pem 2048
+    $ openssl genrsa -out cheeseshop-key.pem 2048

 To generate au self signed certificate, you can type:

-    openssl req -new -x509 -key cheeseshop-key.pem -out cheeseshop-cert.pem -days 3650
+    $ openssl req -new -x509 -key cheeseshop-key.pem -out cheeseshop-cert.pem -days 3650

-This command will ask you many fields, but the only that is necessary is the *FQDN* which is the name of the machine that is running CheeseShop.
+This command will ask you many fields, but the only that is necessary is the *FQDN* which is the hostname of the machine that is running CheeseShop.

 You should copy the certificate in directory */etc/ssl/certs* and the key in */etc/ssl/private*.